AI risks: what directors and officers need to know

 Key AI risks for directors and officers include:

-• Product liability/breach of contract claims – including failure to ensure that an AI product that caused harm was free from defects
+• Product liability/breach of contract claims – including failure to ensure that an AI product that caused harm was free from defects.

-• Misrepresentation claims – if AI is used to generate reports, such as financial disclosures, directors may be held personally liable for misrepresentations or inaccuracies
+• Misrepresentation claims – if AI is used to generate reports, such as financial disclosures, directors may be held personally liable for misrepresentations or inaccuracies.

-• Competition claims – if AI is used to recommend transactions in price-sensitive securities, or to set the price of goods or services sold by a business, boards must make sure that the AI is not relying upon inside information, or causing the company to coordinate its prices with competitors in an anticompetitive manner
+• Competition claims – if AI is used to recommend transactions in price sensitive securities, or to set the price of goods or services sold by a business, Boards must make sure that the AI is not relying upon inside information, or causing the company to coordinate its prices with competitors in an anticompetitive manner.

 Board-level considerations for AI

-Despite its challenges, AI can be a manageable risk.
+However, despite its challenges, AI can be a manageable risk.
 An organization must set up best practices and keep governance, compliance protocols, and legal frameworks up to date as AI technology evolves.
-Likely considerations for directors and officers include:

 • What is the decision-making process for adopting new technologies?